Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Februari 2025 21.24.04 UTC
+- WIB: Kamis, 6 Februari 2025 22.26.15 UTC
-- WITA: Kamis, 6 Februari 2025 22.24.04 UTC
+- WITA: Kamis, 6 Februari 2025 23.26.15 UTC
-- WIT: Kamis, 6 Februari 2025 23.24.04 UTC
+- WIT: Jumat, 7 Februari 2025 00.26.15 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational